 The links from the examples in step 1 will look like this:

 Test the URL from a different computer (or another day) to be sure that the link works and that it goes to what you want to use.

-The Monroe Library Reading List tool located in Blackboard is meant to make the process easier, but please note that you will not be able to find all library articles using that tool.
+The Monroe Library Reading List tool located in Canvas is meant to make the process easier, but please note that you will not be able to find all library articles using that tool.
 If you do not find the article that you are looking for by using this tool, the library may still have access to it.
 Follow the previous steps for articles that you cannot find using the Monroe Library Reading List tool.